-Based on the above, the 'battle of the forms' dispute is resolved under the Chinese Civil Code by a logic of either 'offer - substantial alternations - new offer - acceptance' or 'offer - non-substantial alternations - acceptance'.
+Based on the above, a 'battle of the forms' dispute is resolved under the Chinese Civil Code by a logic of either 'offer - substantial alterations - new offer - acceptance' or 'offer - non-substantial alterations - acceptance'.

-Language requirements

-Is there a legal requirement to draft the contract in the local language?
+Language requirements Is there a legal requirement to draft the contract in the local language?

-There is no legal language requirement for drafting a contract under PRC law.
-In practice, parties may draft the contract in a bilingual form with both Chinese and another language, in particular if one of the parties is a foreign undertaking.
-And according to article 466 of the Chinese Civil Code, where a contract is concluded in two or more languages and it is agreed that all versions are equally authentic, the words and sentences in each version are presumed to have the same meaning.
+There is no legal language requirement for drafting a contract under People's Republic of China (PRC) law.
+In practice, parties may draft the contract in a bilingual form in both Chinese and another language, particularly if one of the parties is a foreign party.
+According to article 466 of the Chinese Civil Code, where a contract is concluded in two or more languages and it is agreed that all versions are equally authentic, the words and sentences in each version are presumed to have the same meaning.
 In the case of any discrepancy in the words and sentences used in different versions, they shall be interpreted in accordance with the relevant terms, nature and purpose of the contract as well as the principle of good faith.

 Moreover, certain contracts are subject to approval or other procedures in accordance with laws and administrative regulations.
-In this circumstance, it is better to prepare a Chinese version contract for the competent authority to review.
+In this circumstance, it is better to prepare a Chinese version of the contract for the competent authority to review.